Nikola Mandić: Austria-Hungary

 In the early 1900s, Mandić became one of the most influential Croat politicians in Bosnia and Herzegovina.
 In 1907, he and other Croat politicians founded a political party known as the Croat People's Union (Hrvatska narodna zajednica, HNZ).
 The party received approval from Austria-Hungary in November 1907, and Mandić was elected party leader at its founding assembly in February 1908.
 At the time, he was serving as deputy mayor of Sarajevo.

 On 6 October 1908, Austria-Hungary officially annexed Bosnia and Herzegovina.
 Mandić unconditionally supported the move, reasoning that the annexation would make it easier for the two regions to later be united with the nominally autonomous Kingdom of Croatia-Slavonia.
 He also believed that Bosnia and Herzegovina should receive the status of "empire's land", ruled jointly by both Austria and the Kingdom of Hungary.

 Mandić became a member of the Diet of Bosnia (Bosanski sabor) in 1910, representing the HNZ.
-He was elected Speaker of the Diet in 1911 and was named vice-governor of Bosnia and Herzegovina by decree of Emperor Franz Joseph.
+He was elected Speaker of the Diet in 1911 and, in 1914, he was named vice-governor of Bosnia and Herzegovina by decree of Emperor Franz Joseph.
 Mandić was also the founder and first president of the Croatian Central Bank (Hrvatska centralna banka, HCB), as well as its subsidiary, the Agricultural Bank of Sarajevo (Poljoprivredna banka u Sarajevu, PBS).
 He also founded a Croatian choir called "Trebević".
+In 1916, he became a real privy councilor.
 Mandić remained a member of the Bosnian Diet until Austria-Hungary's dissolution in November 1918.